Adk2001tech/Brain-Tumor-Diagnosis-and-Detection/README.md

 Optical imaging and artificial intelligence are making brain tumor diagnosis quicker and more accurate.

-This Project aim for providing the **Baseline TUMOR detection and classification model using MASK-RCNN(detection) and DEEP LEAARNING CLASSIFICATION TECHNIQUES**.
+This Project aim for providing the **Baseline TUMOR detection and classification models using MASK-RCNN(detection) and DEEP LEAARNING CLASSIFICATION TECHNIQUES**.

 * **CLASSIFICATION**
 <p align="center"><img src="Images/brain.png" width="400" title="Input image"></p>